A Higher Standard of Care in Non-invasive Prenatal Testing

 - Lower price

-- Testing performed to Australian testing standards – Sonic Genetics is the only Australian laboratory to have received accreditation from the National Association of Testing Authorities (NATA) for the Harmony Prenatal Test.
+- Testing performed to Australian testing standards – our Australian laboratory has received accreditation from the National Association of Testing Authorities (NATA) for the Harmony Prenatal Test.

 - Less chance of the sample going missing, or reducing in quality due to long distances and overseas flights